scholarslab/CodeLab/Week04/README.md

 ### Assignment 3: Put it together

 Take your answer to assignment 1 and push it to a new repository on Github under your account.
+It's probably easier to create a new repo on Github (the webiste), clone it to your computer, and copy in the file you've already produced, but you can also try doing an in-place `git init` if you're feeling adventurous.

 ### Read: